 4.3 Opt-Out List

-We also maintain a list of people who have opted out of receiving communications from our organisation.
+The NCCF also maintains a list of people who have opted out of receiving communications from our organisation.
 Should you attempt to opt-in having opted out previously we will contact you to confirm this decision and for your approval to remove you from the opt-out list.
 All mailings will be screened against our opt-out list.

 4.4 Right to be forgotten